 Genetic architecture of candidate regions and selective regimes

 Autocorrelation analyses indicated a long-range dependence in genetic differentiation measures present over distances up to 100 kb, consistent with previous estimates of background linkage disequilibrium in wild house mouse genomes (Laurie et al. 2007; Staubach et al. 2012) and that could inflate the number of outlier loci (Hahn 2006).
 However, local score analyses (Fariello et al. 2017), which take into account this autocorrelation and background linkage disequilibrium, consistently pointed to numerous outlier local score genomic segments spread across several chromosomes (Figure 3).
 Whatever the criteria we applied (significance, consistency across analyses and statistics) to stringently narrow down the list of candidate genes and genomic regions, evidence supports a highly polygenic basis underlying the mate preference shift.
 From the initial list of 2118 outlier genes containing 127 Olfactory receptor (Olfr) and 27 Vomeronasal receptor (Vmn) genes, the most restricted set of ‘top’ outlier genes still include 95 genes spread across several chromosomes and among which 23 are Olfr and 4 are Vmn genes.
-A highly polygenic basis is expected for this complex olfactory-based behaviour and is in line with the few studies addressing the genetics of variation in olfactory-mediated behaviours in insects (Swarup et al. 2013; Arya et al. 2015) and mammals (Santos et al. 2018).
+A highly polygenic basis for assortative mate preferences fits predictions from a previous phenotypic cline analysis in the house mouse suggesting the involvement of a polygenic autosomal system with dominance and epistasis (Ganem et al. 2008).
+This result is also in line with the few studies addressing the genetics of variation in olfactory-mediated behaviours in insects (Swarup et al. 2013; Arya et al. 2015) and mammals (Santos et al. 2018).

 Given the highly polygenic nature of genetic architecture underlying the behavioural shift and the apparent strong linkage disequilibrium among genes involved in this phenotypic divergence, candidate loci are likely under polygenic selection, expected for such complex traits (Latta 1998; Sella and Barton 2019).
+Interestingly, previous studies have shown that polygenic adaptation can play a major role in the evolution of species-specific innate behaviours through the modifications of pre-existing genetic networks (Anholt 2020) and in the rapid evolution of chemosensory systems (Librado and Rozas 2016).
 The fact that we did not find signatures of selective sweeps using SFS-based methods in most candidate outlier regions may be another indication of polygenic adaptation, known to be more detectable with pairwise tests for allelic differentiation (Stölting et al. 2015; Schneider et al. 2021).
-This result may also suggest that those candidate regions are more likely subject to soft sweeps than hard sweeps (Pritchard et al. 2010; Wang et al. 2022).
+This result, together with the absence of a significant reduction of genetic diversity in outlier regions, may also suggest that those candidate regions are more likely subject to soft sweeps than hard sweeps (Pritchard et al. 2010; Wang et al. 2022).
+The two types of outlier genes (C2_max and C2_mean) may here not reflect different selection regimes but just different variant architectures within outlier genes.
 Since outlier gene regions are not associated with regions of reduced genetic diversity or reduced recombination rate, a general effect of background selection inflating the levels of genetic differentiation in our data seems unlikely.
-However, further analyses on individual data would be to get fine-scale estimates of recombination rate along these genomes(Kern and Schrider 2018).
-Interestingly, previous studies have shown that polygenic adaptation can play a major role in the evolution of species-specific innate behaviours through the modifications of pre-existing genetic networks (Anholt 2020) and in the rapid evolution of chemosensory systems (Librado and Rozas 2016).
+However, future analyses on individual data and a more extensive sampling of Choosy populations would be an interesting perspective to get fine-scale estimates of recombination rate along these genomes and more directly test for signatures of polygenic selection/soft sweeps (Kern and Schrider 2018).